arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 -   An alternative output stage could be a hidden master supporting `NOTIFY`, `AXFR` and `IXFR` messages.
 Note that an `IXFR` pretty much captures the idea of a transaction, whose commit initiates `NOTIFY` messages.

+-   Yet another output stage (should it be pluggable?) would be one that sends the complete DNS zone data over RabbitMQ.
+And an empty string to indicate its absense or removal.

 -   [ldns-zonediff](https://github.com/SURFnet/ldns-zonediff) can be used to
     easily infer changes between zone files, even with Knot DNS statement